Yanhenning/youkie-frontend/README.md

 The application features a chat interface that connects to a LangChain backend through WebSockets:

 - Real-time message streaming for fluid conversation experience
-- Intelligent responses powered by LangChain's language models
+- Intelligent responses powered by Youkiue(LangChain's language models)
-- Loading indicators for better user experience while waiting for responses
 - Automatic scrolling for new messages

 ## Getting Started